abeltavares/MarketPipe/README.md

 # MarketTrackPipe

-MarketTrackPipe is an automated data pipeline for collecting and storing stock and cryptocurrency market data.
-The pipeline retrieves data for the top 5 stocks and top 5 cryptocurrencies based on market performance from Alpha Vantage, Financial Modeling Prep, and CoinMarketCap APIs and stores it in a PostgreSQL database.
+MarketTrackPipe is an automated data pipeline for collecting, storing, and backing up stock and cryptocurrency market data.
+The pipeline retrieves daily data for the top 5 stocks and top 5 cryptocurrencies based on market performance from Alpha Vantage, Financial Modeling Prep, and CoinMarketCap APIs and stores it in a PostgreSQL database.
+Additionally, the pipeline includes a backup function that stores the data from the database in an Amazon S3 bucket on the last day of every month.

 ## Project Components

 The pipeline consists of two Python scripts in `dags` folder:

-- `data_collection_storage.py`: Contains functions for retrieving stock and crypto performance data from APIs and storing the data in a PostgreSQL database.
+- `data_collection_storage.py`: Contains functions for retrieving stock and crypto performance data from APIs and storing the data in a PostgreSQL database, as well as a function for backing up the data to Amazon S3.
 - `market_data_dag.py`:  Sets up the DAGs for collecting and storing stock data from the financialmodelingprep and Alpha Advantage APIs, as well as cryptocurrency data from the CoinMarketCap API.
+Additionally, it sets up a DAG for backing up the data in the PostgreSQL database to Amazon S3 on the last day of every month.

 The `data_collection_storage_stocks` DAG consists of the following tasks: